In the Beginning:

 let’s review—the book of Genesis 5:1—6:10

 In Lesson 5 The Wickedness of Man Was Great, God is disappointed in the people he’s created, and the LORD vows to blot humanity from the face of the earth.
-The fifth chapter of the book of Genesis consists of a genealogical record from Adam to Noah.
+The fifth chapter in the book of Genesis consists of a genealogical record from Adam to Noah.
 While it can be tempting to skim over such genealogical lists, they contain important information that can help us to understand difficult aspects of salvation history.
 It’s significant, for example, that Noah’s birth is accompanied by his father’s prediction that Noah would bring the people relief from their toil.
-God’s disappointment with the sins of the people is almost palpable, but the biblical text records that despite this, Noah was a righteous and blameless man who walked with God and fond favor in God’s eyes.
+God’s disappointment with the sins of the people is almost palpable, but the biblical text records that despite this, Noah was a righteous and blameless man who walked with God and found favor in God’s eyes.

 what do we know about the rainbow?

 Turning to God’s Word co-founder Tami Palladino illustrated the rainbow as a sign of God’s covenant with Noah—and with all flesh.
-God’s commitment never again to destroy humanity using waters of a Flood is extremely comforting.
+God’s commitment never again to destroy humanity using waters of a flood is extremely comforting.
 It’s of interest that God includes all of life in this commitment.
 The rainbow is an especially interesting symbol, representing God’s own bow.
 A bow is a weapon, and by placing his bow in the clouds, God essentially is hanging up a weapon that otherwise could be used against Creation.
 The dove serves as a symbol of peace between God and humanity, but it also traditionally is seen as a symbol of God’s Holy Spirit.
 Click on the illustration (right) to enlarge it.
 Tami’s original illustration is on page 35 in the study book In the Beginning: The Book of Genesis.

-water, water … everywhere (20:16)
+water, water … everywhere (01:15:31)

-In this section of the book of Genesis, God’s disappointment with humanity is almost palpable.
+In this section in the book of Genesis, God’s disappointment with humanity is apparent.
 His plan is to unmake everyone and everything—with the exception of Noah, who has found favor with God.
-The way in which God has decided to undo Creation is through a Flood, building on the idea of waters of death as the same waters of the deep that showed up in the first Creation account at the very beginning of the book of Genesis.
+The way in which God has decided to undo Creation is through a Great Flood, building on the idea of waters of death as the same waters of the deep that showed up in the first Creation account at the very beginning in the book of Genesis.
 On this video, Turning to God’s Word author Matthew Phelps looks at the way that water is seen throughout Scripture both as a source of death as well as something that’s absolutely essential for life.
-The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+He also addresses evidence that God didn’t completely destroy everything in the world in the Great Flood, and Matthew looks at the rainbow as a sign of God’s promise never to undo his Creation.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 6, “The Great Flood & God’s Covenant with Noah,on pages 31–37 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 6, “The Great Flood & God’s Covenant with Noah,” on pages 31–37 in the study book.

 baptism—you could look it up in our archives

-The account of the Flood is a well-known type of the sacrament of Baptism.
+The account of the Great Flood is a well-known type of the sacrament of Baptism.
 It sheds light on an aspect of Christianity that confuses many people—Jesus’ own baptism.
 To learn more, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 the popes inspire us—the flood & the sacrament of Baptism

 In a general audience In 1997, Pope St. John Paul II discussed Jesus’ relationship to the flood as described in the First Letter of Peter 3:18–20.
 Peter’s writing refers to the covenant with Noah, which represents a model (or a symbol or figure) of the New Covenant that God made with all humanity in Jesus Christ, through Jesus’ death on the cross and his Resurrection.
-If the Old Covenant primarily concerned Creation, the New Covenant, based on Christ’s paschal mystery, is the covenant of redemption.
+If the Old Covenant primarily concerned Creation, the New Covenant, based on Christ’s Paschal mystery, is the covenant of redemption.

 Peter refers to the sacrament of Baptism.
-The destructive waters of the Flood give way to the sanctifying waters of Baptism.
+The destructive waters of the Great Flood give way to the sanctifying waters of Baptism.
 Baptism is the fundamental sacrament in which the covenant of man’s redemption is realized.
-Additional material from Pope St. John Paul ll’s audience can be found in “All Creation Is an Image of the Covenant” on page 37 in the study book In the Beginning: The Book of Genesis.
+Additional material from Pope St. John Paul II’s audience can be found in “All Creation Is an Image of the Covenant” on page 37 in the study book In the Beginning: The Book of Genesis.

 one way to distinguish destructive waters from life-giving waters

 That water plays two very different roles in Scripture can be confusing to people attempting to understand the Bible.
 In the first chapter in the book of Genesis, Creation doesn’t occur until God’s Spirit moves over the destructive waters of the deep.
-After the Flood, while Noah and his family still are on the ark, the world is covered by water, making life on earth an impossibility.
-The book of Genesis 8:1 records that the destructive Flood waters only begin to subside after God causes wind blow over the earth.
+After the Great Flood, while Noah and his family still are on the ark, the world is covered by water, making life on earth an impossibility.
+The book of Genesis 8:1 records that the destructive waters only begin to subside after God causes wind to blow over the earth.
 The world then becomes a new Creation.
 God’s Spirit often is described as God’s breath or as wind, and throughout Scripture water and the Spirit bring about life.
 It’s no coincidence that water and the Spirit are the two essential elements of sacramental Baptism.
 In the Gospels, John the Baptist performs baptism with water only, but he explains that Jesus will baptize with the Spirit.

 a meditation on the mystery of the sacrament of Baptism

-The sixth through ninth chapters in the book of Genesis provide an account of the Flood, an Old Testament foreshadowing of the sacrament of Baptism.
+The sixth through ninth chapters in the book of Genesis provide an account of the Great Flood, an Old Testament foreshadowing of the sacrament of Baptism.
 The following thought-provoking description of the sacrament is from a homily by Basil of Seleucia, a bishop who lived in the 4th century:

 “Consider what Baptism is and proclaim its grace.
 All blessings are contained in it.
 It purifies the world; it restores nature.
 It’s a speedy redemption, a simple remedy, a liquid fire that burns away sin, a sponge that purifies conscience, a garment that never wears out.
 It’s a womb that conceives without passion, a tomb in which those who are buried are born again.
 It’s the ocean in which sins are drowned, the element that witnesses to the devil’s defeat.
 It’s the seal of him who takes possession of the fortress, the unfailing advocate before the Judge.
 It’s the stream that extinguishes the fires of hell, the grace that gives admission to the supper of the Lord.
 It’s a mystery, both old and new, foreshadowed even in the time of Moses.
 To Christ our God be glory forever, through endless ages.”